Financial advice — have you ever had it? Or have you ever considered it?

 While we all worry a little about our finances here and there, how many of us consciously think about (and follow through with) a comprehensive financial plan based on our financial goals?
 Not as many as we think should.

-Only one in five adults in the UK actually have financial goals set in place.
+One in five adults in the UK has no financial goals set in place at all.

 And the main problem seems to be time — or lack of it.
 Because planning these things properly will probably take more time than most of us have to spare when we’re preoccupied with immediate concerns.